CS-495-Cloud-Robotics-Team/PuppyPi/docs/features.rst

      - Uses vad python library to limit the amount of audio input to help get a clear command
    * - Audio compression
      - Uses audio compression techniques to speed up sending audio files to the cloud
-   * - Silence based command detection
+   * - Silence/time based spoken command detection
      - After the robot hears silence for 1.5 seconds it will assume the user has finished saying the command.
 After 10 seconds, it hard stops to ensure backround noise doesn't make it record forever
    * - Wake Word Detection
      - Uses picovoice python library to create a wake word (default = 'PuppyPi', can be edited by user) that detects when the word is said to initalize the prompting